-Related party transactions have been entered into in the normal course of business and have been established under negotiated terms.
+Related party transactions have been entered into in the normal course of business.
 The significant related party transactions of the Group and the Company, other than key management personnel compensation (see Note 14), are shown below.
 The balances related to the below transactions are disclosed in Note 7 and 11.

 Group Company

-2014 RM'000 2013 RM'000 2014 RM'000 2013 RM'000
+2015 RM'000 2014 RM'000 2015 RM'000 2014 RM'000

 Firm connected to Datuk Edward Lee Ming Foo, JP,

 a Director of the Company:

 Corporated International Consultants

-Project consultancy fee (189) (160) -
+Project consultancy fee (937) (189) - -